 Figure Four Stretch (Supine Pigeon Prep)

-Benefits: A key yoga position for lower back pain, it stretches the piriformis and hips, easing radiating pain.
+Benefits: A key yoga position for lower back pain, it stretches the piriformis and hips, which may ease sensations that radiate.

 How to Do It: